 -- During Arian's visit he met with students from the Theatre Department as well as undergraduate film students from the Department of Communications and Culture, and Arts Administration students from SPEA.
 Arian was also interviewed by several local press outlet.
-Here is a link to one article from Indinanapolis Monthly.
+Here is a link to one article from Indianapolis Monthly.

 IU was well-represented at the Mid-America Theatre Conference (MATC) in Cleveland, OH in March.

 -- Deana Nichols presented some of her dissertation work in a thoughtful paper called "Revis(it)ing Macbeth: David Greig's Dunsinane" for the Theatre History Symposium, which provided a thoughtful analysis of how Greig revised Shakespeare's original to provide a critique of world politics.

 -- Joe Stollenwerk presented in the Pedagogy Symposium a paper called "A Doll's Life: Teaching a Flop Musical in the Theatre History Classroom" that described many innovative ways to engage students in questions of theatre history (I plan to steal some of his ideas!)
 His play Red Sky at Night was performed as part of the Playwriting Symposium.

 -- Jennifer Goodlander's paper "Khmer Identities through the Arts after the Killing Fields in a Post 9/11 New York City" was selected for the Robert A. Schanke Research Award.